 — Raimer Rojas

-Helping others follow after Jesus and fish for people. - John Lo
+Discipleship is helping others follow after Jesus and fish for people. - John Lo

 The process of one person helping another to become a lifelong, obedient, and reproducing follower of Jesus. - Antioch Movement